 What is the role of IMC layer in the soldering?

 How to describe the role of IMC layer in the soldering?
 The IMC layer growth is the index of good soldering.
-If there is no IMC layer grows between the solder alloy and Cu substrate then the electronic component and PCB will not join together, but the IMC layer is also the weakest point in whole soldering strength structure.
+If there is no IMC layer grows between the solder alloy and Cu substrate then the electronic component and PCB will not join, but the IMC layer is also the weakest point in whole soldering strength structure.

 Working-Bear will say that the IMC layer just like the cement applies between different bricks and have them construct as a wall.
-The right amount of cement and paint it evenly can make the bricks join together with the best strength, but too thick of the cement or unevenly painted will make the wall easily collapse.
+The right amount of cement and paint it evenly can make the bricks join with the best strength, but too thick of the cement or unevenly painted will make the wall easily collapse.